microsoft/vscode-makefile-tools/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Data and telemetry

+This extension collects usage data and sends it to Microsoft to help improve our products and services.
+Collection of telemetry is controlled via the same setting provided by Visual Studio Code: `"telemetry.enableTelemetry"`.
+Read our [privacy statement](https://privacy.microsoft.com/en-us/privacystatement) to learn more.